adrienharnay/website/src/pages/links/links.md

 - [Reqres](https://reqres.in/) - A hosted REST-API ready to respond to your AJAX requests.
 - [Mocky](https://www.mocky.io/) - Easily test your REST-powered web services with an HTTP responses generator
+- [Kanye.rest](https://kanye.rest/) - A free REST API for random Kanye West quotes (Kanye as a Service)

 ### Regex testers